By: Sudhir Arni, VP, Manufacturing Transformation

 Perform system-wide load balancing & capacity planning

-Even more interestingly, by looking at machine availability across their entire supply chain, the consumer goods firm was able to identify available capacity for specific products within existing contracted suppliers.
+Even more interestingly, by looking at machine availability across their entire supply chain, the consumer goods firm was able to identify the available capacity for specific products within existing contracted suppliers.
 This new level of insight provides the ability to respond to spikes in demand without having to source from additional facilities.

-Visibility into real-time capacity by machine and by facility can enable agile capacity planning that responds to real-time changes in demand.
+Visibility into real-time capacity by machine and by the facility can enable agile capacity planning that responds to real-time changes in demand.
 It also provides unparalleled visibility to supply chain leaders, allowing them to provide accurate timelines to customers and retailers and internal constituents such as brand managers.

 Supply Chain Traceability

 As requirements for traceability continue to rise, manufacturers and brands are increasingly responsible for documenting the production conditions of products and raw materials.
 Many manufacturers have been cobbling together solutions to provide this capability which can be extremely challenging due to the complexity of the processes and numerous systems capturing production data.
-Knowing the exact conditions under which each batch or part was manufactured is a complex exercise in data modelling.
+Knowing the exact conditions under which each batch or part was manufactured is a complex exercise in data modeling.

 With the consumer goods firm’s ability to capture machine-level and system (quality, ERP) data, they are able to track production parameters/settings for finished products and raw materials at all levels in the supply chain.